rafaelromao/keyboards/docs/functions.md

 - Source code: [combos.c](../src/qmk/users/rafaelromao/features/combos.c)

 ## Media
-- In the left side of the Media layer, you can find the RGB control keys, while the media keys are placed in the right side.
+- In the Media layer, media keys are mirrored in the both sides, as well as zoom keys.

 ## Zoom
 - In the right side of the Media layer, there are keys to control Zoom, which can be either Cmd+ and Cmd- or Ctrl+ and Ctrl-, according to the operating system that is selected in the [Maintenance](maintenance.md) layer.